Skip to main content

 The individual adverse event reports, once submitted, become part of a large database.
 Sophisticated statistical methods, including data mining algorithms, are used to analyze this aggregate data for “signals” ∞ statistical associations between a drug and an adverse event that suggest a potential causal relationship.

 The identification of a signal does not confirm causality, but it does trigger a more in-depth investigation.
-This continuous analysis of real-world data is what allows for the dynamic evolution of guidelines and drug safety information.
+This continuous analysis of real-world data is what allows for the dynamic evolution of clinical practice guidelines and drug safety information.
 It is a feedback loop where clinical experience informs regulatory science, and regulatory science, in turn, refines clinical practice.

 Key Entities in the Adverse Event Reporting Ecosystem